 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Are you looking for ways to earn airline miles outside of flying or making credit card purchases?
+Are you looking for ways to earn airline miles outside of flying or making miles credit card purchases?
 Perhaps you’re a frequent flyer or someone who is new to points and miles.
 The good news is there are several ways to earn airline miles while maximizing your daily habits.

 Ways to Earn Airline Miles